almostearthling/when-command/README.md

 * `-f` *condition* or `--defer-condition` *condition*: schedule a command-line associated condition to run the associated tasks at the next clock tick; the same as above yields for *condition*
 * `--shutdown`: close a running instance performing shutdown tasks first
 * `--kill`: close a running instance abruptly, no shutdown tasks are run
-* `--export` *[filename]*: save tasks and conditions to a portable format, if *filename* is not specified these items are saved in a default file in the `~/.config/when-command` directory; this will especially be useful in cases where the compatibility of the "running" versions of tasks and conditions (which are a binary format) could be broken across releases
+* `--export` *[filename]*: save tasks, conditions and other items to a portable format, if *filename* is not specified these items are saved in a default file in the `~/.config/when-command` directory; this will especially be useful in cases where the compatibility of the "running" versions of tasks and conditions (which are a binary format) could be broken across releases
-* `--import` *[filename]*: clear tasks and conditions and import them from a previously saved file, if *filename* is not specified the applet tries to import these items from the default file in the `~/.config/when-command` directory; the applet has to be shut down before attempting to import tasks and conditions.
+* `--import` *[filename]*: clear tasks, conditions and other items and import them from a previously saved file, if *filename* is not specified the applet tries to import these items from the default file in the `~/.config/when-command` directory; the applet has to be shut down before attempting to import items.

 Some trivial switches are also available: